gnuthought/ansible-role-openshift-provision/README.md

 * `display_name` - Project display name string

+* `imagestreams` - Names of imagestreams to create in the project.
+This parameter is meant to allow for simple creation of imagestreams such as are created by `oc create imagestream NAME`.
+For more sophisticated imagestream creation a full definition may be provided within `resources`

 * `join_pod_network` - Name of target project to which this project network should be joined for use with multi-tenant SDN